Engineering Industry Advisory group

 - Industry developments and awareness that should inform the continued development of engineering programs.

-- Working in partnership with the SEIT to:
+- Working in partnership with the School to:

 - Ensure the best possible graduate outcomes that serve the needs of the industry, the University, professional bodies and students,